WinterWindSoftware/autochart-js/README.md

 Add calls to `autochart.track*` functions to send event data to AutoChart.
 TODO: add usage examples

+## Developer Guide
+Check out [the wiki](https://github.com/AutoChart/autochart-js/wiki) for more details on building a tracking implementation with AutoChart.

 ## Support
 If you need help with anything, drop us an email at [support@autochart.io](mailto:support@autochart.io) and we'll be happy to help out.